DaVikingMan/FalconXOS/BranchManagement.md

 Now , the master branch has been deleted as it was quite difficult to maintain different versions of FalconXOS

-The Alpha branch is now classified as the 'main branch' When this app will have support for Linux and macOs, I will create a 'Linux-Build' and 'MacOs-Build' branch.
+The Alpha branch is now classified as the 'main branch'

+All versions prior to v.30 will have the 'Alpha' name in the branch The 'Alpha' branch is for Windows while 'Linux-Alpha' is the Linux version

 Any other updates on the branch system will be added here.